-the skills every modern CFO needs
+The skills every modern CFO needs

 In the age of data, the role of the CFO in a scale-up has changed.
 To be a success, you need to develop expertise in three key areas.

 Strategy is undoubtedly important in scale-ups.
 It is an essential part of the CFO's remit.
 But the modern scale-up CFO should also be responsible for building their own function in the business.
 These are the technical aspects and understanding of software and data, often overlooked by the traditionalists.
+Let's look at what this means on the input and output sides:

 In addition to the finance function in scale-ups, the modern CFO should own the reporting of neutral information throughout the organisation.